- Bone marrow failure occurs when the bone marrow fails to produce enough healthy blood cells to keep up with the body’s needs.

 Acquired aplastic anemia differs from another disorder similar to bone marrow failure, called myelodysplastic syndromes (MDS), because even though the marrow fails to make enough blood cells, the few that are produced appear normal.
 With MDS, the bone marrow manufactures abnormal (dysplastic) cells that often have acquired chromosomal abnormalities.
 Both disorders are rare.

 Some of the common inherited bone marrow failure syndromes are:

 - Dyskeratosis congenital

 It is particularly important to think about inherited bone marrow failure in younger patients, as the major complications of these tend to develop with age.
 For example, it has been shown that Fanconi anemia can lead to aplastic anemia.
 Additionally, these disorders are associated with an increased risk of cancer, such as leukemia and solid tumor cancers.

 How is bone marrow failure treated?

 Bone marrow failure can also be treated with stem cell transplant.
 Otherwise known as a bone marrow transplant, a stem cell transplant involves is the infusion of healthy blood stem cells into the body to stimulate new bone marrow growth and restore production of healthy blood cells.
+This procedure takes advantage of the regenerative ability of the bone marrow.
 In one type of transplant, an allogeneic transplant, cells are collected from a tissue-matched donor, usually a brother or sister or an unrelated donor, whose human leukocyte antigens (HLA) are a compatible match.